-We all want the freedom to be who we are without being told what we have to be.
-When it comes to being a man, there’s a lot of noise out there, especially online, about the right and wrong way to be.
+When it comes to being a man, there’s a lot of mixed messages about the right and wrong way to be.

-These pressures can come from everywhere – online, from people around you, the things you watch and listen to.
+These pressures can come from everywhere – online, from family, friends and loved ones, the things we watch and listen to.

-You’ve been told to follow the rules of ‘being a man.’
+There are a lot of ‘rules’ about what being a man means.
 There’s nothing wrong with typical masculine characteristics like strength and independence.
-But when you are told there is only one way to be a man, that can be harmful to you and to people around you.
+But when men are told there is only one way to be a man, that can be harmful.

-The pressure to always act tough and to hide your emotions can leave you feeling alone and depressed.
-It may even lead you to do things that hurt yourself and others.
-Men who most strongly agree with harmful pressures of being a man are more likely to report:
+The pressures and expectations to always act tough and to hide emotions can leave some men feeling alone and depressed.
+It may even lead them hurting themselves and others.
+Men who most strongly agree with these harmful pressures are more likely to report:

 - having perpetrated violence